 With Mrs Radley we looked at a well known symbol of Russian culture - the Russian nesting dolls.
 Mrs Radley had bought some into school for us to look at.
 We then made our own Russian dolls using pencils, glitter and sequins to decorate.

 Mr Irvine introduced us to some Russian language today.
 During this activity we learnt how to say "hello" and introduce ourselves in Russian.
 Some of us also used the Russian alphabet to work out how to spell our name in Russian.
 We then walked around the class introducing ourselves and practicing our new language skills.

 After we had completed our round-robin of activities today we then had a presentation to our parents to share with them all the lovely things we had learnt.
 They even had a piece of Pryaniki to try.

 ...We have invited guests in to speak about the focus countries, as well as participating in activities such as cooking, music, dance, language and art.
 We have split into mixed aged groupings and rotated the activities so that EVERYONE can experience EVERYTHING!...

-For our China cultural day Mrs Mackay lead an assembly about what life is like in China, focusing on the school day.
-We watched a video about a school routine and compared the differences between our school day.
+For our Mexican cultural day we had an assembly where we learnt lots of new facts about the country.
+We talked about traditional food, famous landmarks and the climate of Mexico!
 We then moved into our mixed ability groups for our round robin of activities...

 ...After having completed our activities, we have then invited our parents in to share the things we have learnt in an assembly.
 Here are some of the countries we have visited so far and some of the activities we have completed.